Kanak people: Traditional beliefs and religion

 The Kanaks were known to worship their ancestors.
 This worship was embodied in the sepulchre, sacred stones, and devotional hearths where they offered sacrifices.
 Today, most Kanaks are Christians.
 Religion is an important aspect of Kanak culture.
-The Roman Catholic church in Nouméa is attended by Kanaks, who form nearly 50% of the population of Catholics in New Caledonia (next only to the Europeans).
+The Catholic church in Nouméa is attended by Kanaks, who form nearly 50% of the population of Catholics in New Caledonia (next only to the Europeans).
 Also, the majority of Protestants are Kanaks.
 Some Kanaks follow traditional beliefs.

 According to the traditional beliefs of the Kanak people, the sea is sacred as it provides them with "fish for food", so they treat it with great reverence.
 The folk stories created by the Kanak people attest to this fact and are also strictly followed as unwritten laws.
 Some of the important aspects of the oral laws relate to environmental protection and conservation, such as the closure of fishing operations when the fish stocks are on the decline, and fishing rights in certain areas are strictly observed with respect to locals.